 As a plus, Anjelica Huston (looking like Yoko Ono’s long-lost sister) is always a welcome presence, commanding attention whenever she is on screen even though the Oscar winner (Best Supporting Actress for Prizzi’s Honor, 1985) doesn’t have much of a role.
 In fact, throughout the film Huston looks even more ennuiée than Bill Murray – albeit with more style.

 Bill Murray fails where Cary Grant might have succeeded

-Admittedly, diving into his oceanographer’s psychotic neuroses would have been a tad much for the hero of fluff like The Life Aquatic with Steve Zissou.
-Even so, Murray’s killer-shark killer-wannabe would have greatly benefited from a sharper edge.
+In all fairness, diving into his oceanographer’s psychotic neuroses would have been a tad much for the hero of fluff like The Life Aquatic with Steve Zissou.
+Nonetheless, Murray’s killer-shark killer-wannabe would have greatly benefited from a sharper edge.

 In all, Bill Murray’s unwillingness to let his screen façade drop does both himself and his film a monumental disservice.
 That’s most evident in Zissou’s tearful, climactic moment, so embarrassingly awful that it isn’t even funny.